kheifer/track-suggester/README.md

 ## Technologies Used
-_This portfolio was built using Atom while incorporating Bootstrap, JavaScript, JQuery, Bootstrap and basic HTML and CSS._
+_This portfolio was built using Atom while incorporating Bootstrap, JavaScript, JQuery, and basic HTML and CSS._

 _